gonX/dustforce-wiki/README.md

 - [Jekyll](https://jekyllrb.com/) (tested with 3.8.5)
 - [bundler](https://bundler.io/) (tested with 2.0.1)

+Bundler is technically not necessary if you can manage the Ruby dependencies by yourself, but it is highly recommended.

 #### Rubygem users

 If you have `ruby` and rubygems (`gem`), with a properly set PATH for rubygems, you should be able to `gem install bundle jekyll` to cover the prerequisites.